matpandino/trashtalk-chat-app/README.md

 Due to limited time, I had to cut some shortcuts that impacted code quality.
 Here are some areas where there is room for improvement / notes to consider:

+*Overall*
-- **GIT**: To save time I started comitting to the master.
+- **GIT**: To save time I started comitting to the main branch at some point of the project.
 This is not a good practice and should not be tolerated in serious projects.
 Usually I create a PR for each chore/feature/fix with a description of the change
-- **API Image Upload to S3**: Even though image uploading is working locally.
-It could directly upload to s3 and save the url of the uploaded image.
+- **.env Support**: The project currently lacks full support for environment variables using a `.env` file.

+*APP*
 - **Componentization**: Some components on the App still need to be refactored for better reusability.
-- **Login Token / Auth middleware**: Currently, the token only holds the user ID.
-While this is sufficient to identify the user making the request, it can be enhanced for better security and scalability.
-- **API Architecture**: The current API architecture is functional but could be further optimized.
-Refactoring it into a more modular structure, with better separation of concerns, would enhance maintainability and scalability.
-- **.env Support**: The project currently lacks full support for environment variables using a `.env` file.
+- **Websocket**: Websocket connection can be improved.
+Something like auto reconnection can be added.
+I've noticed possible bugs with the websocket instantiation.
 - **Storybook**: My intent was to add storybook + unit test when neeeded

+*API*
 - **SQLITE**: I opted to use sqlite to save time and avoid the setup of a local database just for a MVP/Challenge project;
 - **In Memory WebSockets**: I opted to save user WebSockets connections in memory.
 I could use something like Redis to store connections but this would increase the project complexity;
+- **API Architecture**: The current API architecture is functional but could be further optimized.
+Refactoring it into a more modular structure, with better separation of concerns, would enhance maintainability and scalability.
 - **API tests**: Currently there is no testing at all on the api side.
 Adding test for the common use cases is important to catch possible bugs and enforce business rules
+- **API Image Upload to S3**: Even though image uploading is working locally.
+It could directly upload to s3 and save the url of the uploaded image.
+- **Login Token / Auth middleware**: Currently, the token only holds the user ID.
+While this is sufficient to identify the user making the request, it can be enhanced for better security and scalability.

 These are areas that can be improved in the future.